CHRONOS: Time-Aware Zero-Shot Identification of Libraries from Vulnerability Reports: Evaluation

 \end{itemize}

 Finally, we have a dataset of 7,665 vulnerability reports with 2,817 labels.
 We split the dataset chronologically into training/validation/testing datasets.
 Our dataset comprises vulnerability reports published in a span of six years (2014-2019).
 The training/validation/testing splits follow the ratio 3:1:2.
 Particularly, vulnerability reports from years of 2014-2016, 2017 and 2018-2019 form the training, validation, and testing dataset respectively.
-Table \ref{tab:dataset} shows the details of each dataset.
+Table \ref{tab:dataset} shows each dataset in detail.